 - Wear compression socks.
 Compression socks and tights are known to promote healthy circulation, and can also rejuvenate and refresh tired, overworked feet and legs.
 This can reverse some of the damage caused by heels, as well as prevent complications down the road.
 What’s more, modern-day compression socks are cute and chic, and available in a number of colors and styles.

 - Wear insoles.Soft or gel-filled insoles can help absorb shock, which can reduce pressure on the feet and knees.
+Poor fitting shoes that do not provide the correct amount of support or structure can cause heel spur.
+In these cases, shoe insoles or inserts for heel spur are recommended.

 - Make sure your heels are a perfect fit.Wearing shoes that are too big can cause your feet to slide around, which increases your risk of falling and developing blisters and callouses.
 Conversely, shoes that pinch restrict circulation and movement.
 Avoid these effects by ensuring a proper fit, each and every time.
 No more buying that perfect shoe in a half-size too small; you may regret that purchase in the moment, but your feet will thank you later.